Erangi-heenkn/Rhesus-macaque-demography/README.md

-This repository contains the scripts and associated files for to the following manuscript.
+This repository contains the scripts and associated files for the following manuscript.

 **Inferring the demographic history of Chinese and Indian rhesus macaque (Macaca mulatta) populations from PacBio HiFi long-read sequencing data**